 International students must present evidence of English proficiency.
 TOEFL or IELTS is generally required for all applicants whose first language is not English, regardless of U.S. citizenship status.
 (Exceptions: applicants who have earned a Baccalaureate or Master's degree from a recognized institution of higher learning in the United States or other English-speaking country before entering JMU are generally exempt from this requirement.)
 Send your official TOEFL scores directly to JMU institution code 5392 from Educational Testing Services (ETS) or have the IELTS center send official scores.
 The operational standards for admission to The Graduate School are listed below.
 Please note that individual programs may have higher TOEFL or IELTS requirements, so you should check with your program of interest for any specific scores that might be listed.
 Official scores will be required prior to application review or before we issue visa documents.
 TOEFL or IELTS scores must be received directly from the testing center.
 We do not accept any unofficial Test Report Forms from students.

 Minimum TOEFL requirement: 88 internet-based

 Most programs require either the GRE or GMAT test.
 Please refer to our Catalog to see which test score you may need.

-Send official GRE or GMAT scores directly to JMU Graduate School institution code 5392 from the testing site.
-The operational standards for admission to The Graduate School are listed below.
-Please note that individual programs may have higher GRE or GMAT requirements, so you should check with your program of interest for any specific scores that might be listed.
+If required by your program, send official GRE or GMAT scores directly to JMU Graduate School institution code 5392 from the testing site.
+Please note that individual programs set their own GRE or GMAT requirements, so you should check with your program of interest for any specific scores that might be listed.
 If tests are required, then official scores need to come directly from the testing center.
-Your file will not be complete nor can we issue visa documents without the official scores.
-We do not accept unofficial test reports from students.

 You must be able to enter the U.S. on a valid nonimmigrant visa.